rbishop/zing/README.md

 Abstract away the manipulation of Submission and Completion Queues.
 Provide ErrorSets over submitting and retrieving entries to the queues.

+**Layer 3**
+APIs with type constraints that help the user submit system calls correctly.
+For example, use Zig's type system to enforce that the READV op code is also combined with a SQE containing iov's.

+**Layer 4**
+Provide Socket and File abstractions that use io_uring underneath.

 **Layer2.1**
 An additional experiment might be to think of io_uring as a generic interface for doing *all* system calls asynchronously and leave the concept of I/O out of it.
-Consider an uring_os module with read, write, fsync, etc. system calls defined that run on a global (thread local?) io_uring instance.
+For example, consider an uring_os module with read, write, fsync, etc. system calls defined that run on a global (thread local?) io_uring instance.

-**Layer 3**
-Provide Socket and File abstractions that use io_uring underneath.

 ## TODO